deanraaj/Employee-Management-System/README.md

 * Custom Exception Handling: Clear error messages for invalid requests.
 * Get Employees by Department: Retrieve all employees under a specific department.
 * Relational Database: Managed using JPA and Hibernate.

+## Project Structure
+* Controllers: Manage HTTP requests and responses.
+* Services: Handle business logic.
+* Repositories: Interact with the database using Spring Data JPA.
+* Entities: Represent the data models for Employee and Department, including their relationships.
+* Exception Handling: Custom exceptions for handling invalid input.